JulyIghor/Parall/README.md

 - **Automatic Updates** - Shortcuts stay in sync when the original app updates.
 - **Custom Command Line Arguments** - Configure per-shortcut options for power users.
 - **Optional Data Storage Separation** - Supported for Chromium-based browsers (Chrome, Edge, Brave, etc.).
+- **Home Directory Override** - Override the HOME environment variable to separate data for more apps.
 - **Fully Offline & Private** - Parall never connects to the Internet or sends data anywhere.
 - **No Background Services** - Nothing runs when you close it.
 - **No System Modifications** - Works entirely within the user space - no scripts, no hacks.